Chan Zuckerberg Initiative: Company form and taxation

 The Chan Zuckerberg Initiative is not a charitable trust or a private foundation but a limited liability company, and is therefore not a tax-exempt organization as many philanthropies are.
-As an LLC, the organization has more flexibility in how it addresses its goals, and can invest in for-profit startup companies, can spend money on advocacy initiatives and lobbying, can make political donations, does not have to disclose the pay of its top five executives and has fewer other transparency requirements compared to a charitable trust.
-Under this legal structure, as Forbes wrote it, "Zuckerberg will still control the Facebook shares owned by the Chan Zuckerberg Initiative".
+As an LLC, the organization has more flexibility in how it addresses its goals, and can invest in for-profit startup companies, can spend money on advocacy initiatives and lobbying, can make political donations, does not have to disclose the pay of its top five executives and has fewer other transparency requirements than a charitable trust.
+Under this legal structure, Forbes wrote, "Zuckerberg will still control the Facebook shares owned by the Chan Zuckerberg Initiative".
 The Chan Zuckerberg Initiative publicly lists its grants, a level of transparency not required for an LLC.
-It has pledged to release software developed by it or its grantees under open-source licenses.
+It pledged in 2020 to release software developed by it or its grantees under open-source licenses.